gbeaumont5/gbeaumont5.github.io/README.md

 # Food and Recipe Search Application

 The application consists of a food and recipe search.
 Users may enter any food and find nutrition facts or recipes for it.
-The search includes an image for of the food or recipe.
+The search includes an image of the food or recipe.

-# Search for your favorite food and recipes!
+## Search for your favorite food and recipes!

 https://gbeaumont5.github.io/

-#Screenshots
+## Screenshots

 Note: Due to an issue git commits were lost through the project.
 However, they are included in the image below.